-Three levels of chorus are offered, Chorus, Honors Chorus, and Honors Festival Chorus.
-Honors Festival Chorus utilizes materials more technically demanding than those for Chorus and Honors Chorus.
-Honors Festival Chorus is designed for the student of advanced vocal ability level.
+Three levels of chorus are offered, academic level Chorus, honors level Chorus, and honors level Festival Chorus.
+Honors level Festival Chorus utilizes materials more technically demanding than those for Chorus and honors level Chorus.
+Honors level Festival Chorus is designed for the student of advanced vocal ability level.
 All chorus classes focus on the study of choral literature.
 Students will advance in technical skill, stylistic understanding of historical background, and aesthetic awareness through the study and performance of quality music literature.
 The chorus music teacher will place students in the organization, which, in his/her best judgment, will provide the most beneficial educational experience for the individual.
 Performances at school and community events are an integral part of the program.
 Participation in the public performances is a required component of this course.
 Instruction in the honors level performing organizations will include foundations in music theory to prepare students for participation in Advanced Placement Music Theory.